HuangDLab/StatLLaMA/README.md

 # StatLLaMA

-> This repository contains the source code, experimental configurations, and documentation for the Master's thesis:
+> This repository contains the source code, experimental configurations, and documentation for the arXiv paper:
-> **"Adapting Lightweight Language Models to the Statistical Domain: A Study of Multi-Stage Fine-Tuning"**
+> **"StatLLaMA: Multi-Stage training for domain-optimized statistical large language models"**

 This research introduces **StatLLaMA**, a highly capable, lightweight language model specialized for the domain of statistics.
 The project encompasses a complete end-to-end workflow, from sophisticated data engineering pipelines for corpus creation to the systematic training and evaluation methodologies that led to its development.